 School Nurse -Chris Gilbertson (DuPage)

-School Nurse Administrator - Juanita Gryfinski ()
+School Nurse Administrator - Juanita Gryfinski (Northeast)

 #18 ISBE Jessica Gerdes

 Contact Jessica if the psychologist or social worker has the responsibility of the nursing review for potential special education students in your school district.
 Jessica and the committee consisting of Vyki Jackson, Linda Gibbons, Linda Kimel, and Cathy Yonkaitis are working on developing the comprehensive web based course for non-certified school nurses.